marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the name of the table.
-- fields: the list of the fields.
 - idField: the field where we want to search the values (default: `id`)
+- writableFields: list of fields that can be set
 - returnFields: the list of fields we want returned as result.
-- writableFields: the fields that can be updated
 - searchableFields: the fields that can be searched (usable in filter parameter).
 Defaults to return fields
 - specificSorts:
     allow to specify sort order for a given field.
 Useful when we want to order string other than by alphabetical order.